puppetlabs/puppet-lint/README.md

 puppet-lint --fix /modules
 ```

+Note: The auto-fix functionality is available for Puppet manifest files only.

 ### Modify which checks to run

 Puppet Lint options allow you to modify which checks to run.
 You can disable any of the checks temporarily or permanently, or you can limit testing to specific checks.